SmashTapsOS/react-component-starter/README.md

 # react-component-starter

-This repo contains everything you need to start to develop a react component or a library.
+This repo contains everything you need to start to developing a react component or a library.

 ## Available scripts